 - Smile and thank them for seeing you and for giving you the opportunity

-- Tell them how you look forward to seeing them again and shake hands (firmly!)
+- Tell them how you look forward to seeing them again.

 - Tell them how much you enjoyed discussing the job with them

-- If you want the job – TELL THEM SO
+- If you really want the job – TELL THEM SO

 After the interview

-Contact your Consultant to tell them what you thought about the interview as soon as possible.
+- Contact your recruitment consultant, tell them what you thought about the interview as soon as possible.

-If you’re offered the job – great!
+- If you’re offered the job – great!
 We’ll make all the necessary arrangements.
 If you didn’t get the job don’t give up.
 Put it down to experience and bear in mind that this interview was a valuable exercise in itself.
+And then get back to us, or start researching those job boards again.